 - “Burst Slo-Mo” feature for extremely high frame rates at lower resolutions.

-- Smaller sensor compared to mirrorless cameras, affecting low-light performance.
+- A smaller sensor compared to mirrorless cameras affects low-light performance.

 - Fixed lens (no interchangeable lenses).

-- Battery life can be a limitation with continuous high-frame-rate recording.
+- Battery life can be a limitation when recording at a continuous high frame rate.

 - Rolling shutter can be noticeable at lower frame rates, though minimized at higher ones.